Contrastive Learning of Musical Representations: Method

 \subsection{Encoder}

 To directly compare a state-of-the-art end-to-end supervised model used in music classification on raw waveforms against a self-supervised model, we use the SampleCNN architecture as our encoder \cite{lee2018samplecnn}.
 Similarly, we use a fixed audio input of 59\,049 samples with a sample rate of 22\,050~Hz.
-In this configuration, the SampleCNN encoder $g_{\text{enc}}$ consists of 9 1D convolution blocks, each with a with a filter size of 3, batch normalisation, ReLU activation and max pooling with pool size 3.
-The fully connected and dropout layers are removed, which yields a 512-dimensional feature vector for every audio input.
+In this configuration, the SampleCNN encoder $g_{\text{enc}}$ consists of 9 one-dimensional convolution blocks, each with a filter size of 3, batch normalisation, ReLU activation and max pooling with pool size 3.
+The final output layer is removed, which yields a 512-dimensional feature vector $h_i$ for every audio input.
 The feature vectors from the encoder can be directly used in the learning objective, but formulating the objective on encodings mapped to a different latent space by a parameterised function helps the effectiveness of the representations \cite{chen_simple_2020}.
 In our experiments, we use a non-linear layer $z_i = W^{(2)}\operatorname{ReLU}(W^{(1)}h_i)$ with an output dimensionality of 128 as the projection head $g_{\text{proj}}$.
-There are 2.5 million trainable parameters in total, which is considerably less than the state-of-the-art supervised model as shown in Figure~\ref{fig:music_tagging_overview}.
+There are 2.5 million trainable parameters in total, which is put in comparison with other state-of-the-art models in Figure~\ref{fig:music_tagging_overview}.

-We used 96 samples per batch and the aforedescribed encoder configuration to directly compare our self-supervised performance with the equally expressive fully supervised method \cite{lee2018samplecnn}.
+We used 96 examples per batch and the aforedescribed encoder configuration to directly compare our self-supervised performance with the equally expressive fully supervised method \cite{lee2018samplecnn}.
 We ran experiments with batch sizes of 96 on 2$\times$ NVIDIA 1080Ti, while for larger batches up to 4 $\times$ Titan RTX's were used.
 With 2 1080Ti's, it takes $\sim$5 days to train 1\,000 epochs on our largest dataset.